Alex Frost Reveals Secrets of F51 – Folkestone’s Skate Park

 Alex Frost is the Project Officer for Folkestone 51 – Folkestone’s multi-storey skate park.
 It’s a world first and it will be opening in Folkestone in 2021.
 Alex grew up in Folkestone and after returning home from University, he joined The Shepway Sports Trust, the charity behind F51.
 Folkelife met up with Alex for an update on the project.

 Thanks to Maverick Skateparks for the drone footage of the interior of F51.

-“The thing that people have been most excited about recently is the bowl floor is nearly finished.
+“The thing that people have been most excited about recently is the bowl floor, which is nearly finished.
 We’ve had the decking put in, and the copings have been reinforced and lacquered around the suspended concrete bowls on the first floor.
 This is a tribute to where skating first started back in the 1970s.
 People used to use empty swimming pools as their bowls and skate ramps.
 So around our bowls we’ve got these tiles like you’d see around a swimming pool.
 They’ve been lacquered now and are really shiny and it looks fantastic.
 It’s just not quite ready to skate on yet!
 Every time I come down to the site I skate, so I have my board with me, but the Site Manager, Nigel, always says “Don’t think you’re getting in there with that!””

 Coaching sessions on the upper floors

-“There’s going to be a Street Floor and a we have the ramps for that, and then above that is the Flow Floor, which is essentially, another giant bowl.
-It’s made of wood, so, if you’re a beginner, this is going to be much mellower to work on than the concrete bowls on the 1st floor.
+“There’s going to be a Street Floor and we have the ramps for that, and then above that is the Flow Floor, which is essentially another giant bowl.
+It’s made of wood, so, if you’re a beginner, this is going to be much more mellower to work on than the concrete bowls on the 1st floor.
 The transitions will be mellower here too, so that’s really where you start.
 You can then work up to the Street Floor, for those with some experience, more challenging ramps and so on.
-And, this is where we’re going to run our our coaching sessions.
+And, this is where we’re going to run our coaching sessions.
 There’s something for everyone on each floor.”

 getting in shape before f51 opens